vllm-project/vllm/docs/source/models/engine_args.rst

     For example, a value of 0.5 would imply 50% GPU memory utilization.
     If unspecified, will use the default value of 0.9.

+.. option:: --prefix-caching-memory-utilization <fraction>

+    The fraction of GPU memory to be used for the prefix caching, which can range from 0 to --gpu-memory-utilization.
+    For example, a value of 0.5 would imply 50% GPU memory utilization.
+    If unspecified, will use the default value of 0.
+A value of 0 means no prefix caching at all.
+    The size of the prefixes relative to the length of the rest of the prompts and the generated sequences should dictate the relative value of this parameter with respect to gpu-memory-utilization.

 .. option:: --max-num-batched-tokens <tokens>

     Maximum number of batched tokens per iteration.